 My post holiday BMI shocker kicked me into a frenzy to send the new belly fat packing; having my lifelong pear get joined by an apple, forming what I call a papple, isn’t something I’ll take lying down.

 In a January blog post I outlined the Alkaline Mediterranean Diet that I created.
+It's the basis for my alkaline diet detox program too.
 This is the diet I feel best on and have aimed for over the years.
 Aiming doesn’t always mean I hit the mark so I fortified my resolve after the holidays when my BMI tipped up to 25.

 On my Alkaline Mediterranean Diet, a minimum 60% of foods that are eaten should be alkaline forming foods and a maximum of 40 % of what I eat are acid forming foods.
 This is a primarily vegetable and fruit based diet with low glycemic whole grains, lean meats and dairy, and some fish, nuts and oils.
 I’ve been good at making sure that 60% of my food is low calorie alkaline foods.
 I also limit the dairy, and protein food portions to 6 oz. serving sizes.
 I eat all the veggies and fruit I want.
 I mostly keep the 40% acid foods healthy, low calorie choices.

 The low glycemic, low calorie food choices went well for 5 weeks, steadily sending the papple packing.
 Valentine’s Day weekend was a bust, however, and for the next 2 weeks decedent gourmet foodie treats became my 40% acid forming foods.
 I was holding steady weight wise, but boy those foods are hard to kick once they make their way into my diet.
 Chocolate, wine even a piece of a lemon tart-argh!